visserle/boox-annotations-to-zotero/README.md

 ## Alternative Solutions

-Convert your epub to PDF and annotate the PDF.
+Convert your EPUB to PDF and annotate the PDF.